seddonym/grimp/docs/usage.rst

     Examples::

-        Returns the modules downstream of mypackage.foo:
+        # Returns the modules downstream of mypackage.foo.
         import_graph.find_downstream_modules('mypackage.foo')

         # Returns the modules downstream of mypackage.foo, mypackage.foo.one and
         # mypackage.foo.two.
-        import_graph.find_downstream_modules('mypackage.foo', as_package=True,)
+        import_graph.find_downstream_modules('mypackage.foo', as_package=True)

 .. py:function:: ImportGraph.find_upstream_modules(module, as_package=False)

     :param str module: A module name.
-    :param bool as_package: Whether or not to treat the supplied module as an individual module, or as a package (i.e. including any descendants, if there ary any).
+    :param bool as_package: Whether or not to treat the supplied module as an individual module, or as a package (i.e. including any descendants, if there are any).
 If treating it as a subpackage, the result will include upstream modules *external* to the package, and won't include modules within it.
     :return: All the modules that are imported (even indirectly) by the supplied module.